clasqm/yabasiclibs/clasquinator/README.md

 ## Variables

-This library requires a small number of global variables.
-You do not need to initialize them, but don't use the following variable names in your program
+This library requires a small number of *global* variables.
+You do not need to initialize them, but don't use the following variable names in your program.

 + *menu_colour$*
 + *title_colour$*
 + *trigger_colour$*
++ *screenheight*
++ *screenwidth*

 ## Routines available: